sderosiaux/jmxtrans-docker/README.md

                                 chtefi/jmxtrans
 ```

-If the configuration is all right (looking at the logs), we can start Graphite to store the metrics and display them.
+If the configuration is all right (we can know by looking at the logs if we mount the volume), we can now start Graphite to store the metrics and display them.

 ## Start Graphite + Carbon.

-This image expose 4 ports but only 2 are interesting for us: 80 for the interface, and 2003 to send our metrics.
+This image exposes 4 ports but only 2 are interesting for us: 80 for the interface, and 2003 to send our metrics.
 ```
 $ docker run -p 8080:80 -p 2003:2003 -d nickstenning/graphite
 ```